duyquang91/Cathay/README.md

 Cathay is an iOS assignment while applying to **ShopBack** at Singapore.
 We're applying some keys:
 1. MVVM architecture.
 2. Reactive programming by RxSwift & RxCocoa.
+3. Applying Coordinator pattern by RxFlow for App's navigations.
-3. Implementing UI by SwiftUI.
+4. Implementing UI by SwiftUI.
-4. Carthage dependency manager.
+5. Carthage dependency manager.

 Feel free to contribute to make this open-source project become better for everyone who love reactive programming & MVVM architecture.